Bolt delivers on every level - again

 Next up is the 200m and he will not have too much time to dwell on his achievements so far with the heats scheduled for Tuesday morning.

-He laughed when somebody suggested Gatlin could take him down over his favorite distance and repeated his claim that his own 19.19 seconds world record from 2009 was within range.
+He laughed when somebody suggested Gatlin could take him down over his favourite distance and repeated his claim that his own 19.19 seconds world record from 2009 was within range.

 "I'm excited about what about to happen for the rest of the Olympics, I really want the 200m world record," he said.